Rules for getting actionable customer feedback are straightforward to follow.

 Actionable feedback is essential to a successful business.
 After all, it is the business’ responsibility to ensure that they know how they are delivering on the needs of their customers.
 Failure to do so means defecting customers, embarrassing social media and dwindling revenue.
 Most importantly, the feedback has to drive action – leading to an improvement operational standards and connection with the unhappy customer.
 After all, there is no point in requesting an opinion without a commitment to driving change.

 Responsibility here is not only with product teams – but in every department.
-With this in mind, we developed 12 golden rules to follow, that apply to both product feedback and service feedback.
+With this in mind, we developed 12 Golden Rules to follow, that apply to both product feedback and service feedback.
+These are available for download.

 So what are the rules for getting actionable customer feedback?